gloorz/writing/mindfulness.md

 - [Tara Brach - Page on RAIN](https://www.tarabrach.com/rain/)

 ### More Resources
 - [Podcast: Dharma Punx NYC - Josh Korda](https://dharmapunxnyc.podbean.com/) - this is usually a talk and then guided meditation specific to the talk.
 If I am driving in the car I might just listen to the talk.
-Josh is super knowledgable is psychological underpinnings and meditation practice.
+Josh is super knowledgable in the psychological underpinnings and meditation practice.
 It makes for really effective talks.
 [More at Dharma Punx NYC](https://www.dharmapunxnyc.com/)